 Bindings: Burton Cartel EST with Hinge Tech,

-Set Up: A little set back, 23″ wide 15 front -6 back.
+Set Up: A little setback, 23″ wide 15 front -6 back.

-The Burton Sherlock at first has a lot of similarities as the Burton Custom Flying V but after getting it on the hill there is definitely it’s own unique personality.
+The Burton Sherlock at first has a lot of similarities as the Burton Custom Flying V but after getting it on the hill there is definitely its own unique personality.

 Powder: The Burton Sherlock gives you a little more length for the waist width so you get a little more float in the nose and this is very fun for directional powder riding.
 It borders on being excellent for most riders and is excellent for those that like more of a double ender feel that is semi-surfy.
 It’s pretty quick in the trees and not a bad board.
 I’m drawing on previous model experiences but the general ride is the same.
 The Sherlock can even handle deep thick and often ugly Sierra powder which is kind of the true test of a powder board.
 The light fluffy stuff in the middle US is fun with just about any board.

 Turn Initiation and Carving: It’s pretty quick edge to edge and it’s pretty playful however it has some of the trappings of Flying V Rocker where it does hold in a carve but really doesn’t spring like some hybrid shapes out of a turn.
-Still you can have some fun turning with small to carving turns.
+Still, you can have some fun turning with small to carving turns.

 Uneven Terrain: If you have a long mogul run in the way of a pow stash The Burton Sherlock will do fine and handle bumps at slower speeds with ease.

 Edge Hold: Burton has a little 1/2 mm or so extension at each binding where most companies have a lot more going on when it comes to grip.
 What gives such great float in powder also keeps the Burton Sherlock from holding as well as some hybrid rocker boards.
 This is an extra bend in the tip and tail that reduces a little pressure towards the end of the effective edge.
-After all this being said the Sherlock holds an edge better than it use to.
+After all, this being said the Sherlock holds an edge better than it used to.
 It’s gone from the low end of average to bordering on good.

 Flex: Very easy flex and the more we ride squeeze box tech the more we appreciate it.
 The Sherlock butters really well for an all mountain to freeride board.
 We also run on the thicker or stronger side and Burton boards generally cater to smaller thinner riders.
-So to us this was incredibly easy to butter and play around with despite the longer length for the waist width.
+So to us, this was incredibly easy to butter and play around with despite the longer length for the waist width.

-Switch: The Sherlock is Twinnish bordering on Directional when it comes to shape but it rides switch pretty well.
+Switch: The Sherlock is Twinnish bordering on Directional when it comes to shaping but it rides switch pretty well.
 It borders on great and if you like to ride switch you can for sure do it.

 Jibbing: Kind of long for a jib board but to us the flex wasn’t going to be too unforgiving.

 Jumps: Great mountain pop for ollies off natural features and it’s the kind of board that makes it fun to ollie off everything.
-In the park it’s a little to long to be a great jump board but the pop from this hybrid rocker shape is really snappy and springy.
+In the park, it’s a little too long to be a great jump board but the pop from this hybrid rocker shape is really snappy and springy.
 Most who get this board will be mostly on the mountain side of things so it won’t matter that the Sherlock doesn’t spin quickly.